 “That letter was the first real evidence,” says Nusa Urbancic, a tenacious Slovenian campaigner with the European Federation for Transport and Environment (T&E), a Brussels team set up to delve into the nitty-gritty of EU transport policy.
 “They had been delaying and delaying their reports, and we had heard they had found something wrong with biofuels.”

 Last October, Urbancic filed an official request demanding access to the documents that apparently sparked Demarty’s fears.
 In February, with snow clinging to the glass and steel buildings of the Commission and Urbancic still waiting for her documents, Reuters filed an identical request.
 Three weeks later, a first tranche of documents was released to Reuters, Urbancic and her colleagues -- 116 studies, data files and emails, amounting to thousands of pages.

 Some of the studies showed evidence of ecological problems.
-“The simulated effects of EU biofuels policies imply a considerable shock to agricultural commodity markets,” wrote one group of researchers handling a complex computer-modeling exercise.
+“The simulated effects of EU biofuels policies imply a considerable shock to agricultural commodity markets,” wrote one group of researchers handling a complex computer-modelling exercise.
 “It carries the risk of significant and hardly reversible environmental damages,” warned others.

 Worried that biofuels might actually aggravate climate change, officials in the Commission’s environmental unit argued for the strategy to be refined or reconsidered.

 But agriculture officials, backed by colleagues in the energy unit, have painted the new science as unrefined.
 “Trying to establish the amount of indirect land use change caused by EU biofuels production is simply ridiculous,” wrote one, whose name was blacked out in the released documents.
 “These models...cannot be used as a regulatory instrument, which would imply financial consequences for the concerned industries,” Demarty warned in another.